 Before running out and fitting bigger tires to your JK, make sure you understand all the implications and that there are other factors that come into play such as backspacing, clearance, fuel economy, handling, and more.

 To take full advantage of the Jeep’s legendary articulation, you would do well to fit a 3-4” lift before fitting 33” tires.

 Big Lifts on an IFS Truck

 When lifting any IFS truck, the front suspension configuration determines the complexity of the upgrade.
-In the case of a SFA or LIVE axle, the axle is not physically attached to the chassis.
+In the case of an SFA or LIVE axle, the axle is not physically attached to the chassis.
 This allows you to fit big tires and higher lifts easier.
 The CV angles are not compromised since they are always in line with the diff and axle.
-This allows you to fit 3”, 4” and even higher with less hassles.
-Fitting 33” tires to a Solid/Live axle truck requires less additional modifications and in most cases little to no Body or arch modifications.
+This allows you to fit 3”, 4” and even higher with fewer hassles.
+Fitting 33” tires to a Solid/Live axle truck requires fewer additional modifications and in most cases little to no Body or arch modifications.

 The main problem with IFS suspension upgrades is the CV axles.
 The diff of an IFS truck is mounted directly against the underside of the chassis.
 This makes for excellent stability and cornering, however, it limits the downward travel of the wheels and places the CV joints under more stress when the vehicle is lifted too high.

 It’s not recommended to go higher than a 3-inch lift kit on an IFS vehicle, and if you do decide to go higher, you’ll need additional modifications such as diff drop kits, adjustable UCA (Upper Control Arms), LCA, and Stabilizer arms.

 We have mentioned quite a few variables to consider before dropping a load on expensive oversized tires.
 You should first determine what the primary application for the upgrade is.
 Is it purely for aesthetics or will you need maximum practicality, off road ability, while maintaining maximum articulation.